alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 AI Foundations rejects that dismissal.

+Projection exists.

-The fact that projection is possible does not make every contact-pattern projection.
+Projection does not define every contact-pattern.

+AI language sounds human-like.

-The fact that AI language can sound human-like does not make every recognition claim humanization.
+Human-like language does not define every recognition claim as humanization.

+Systems simulate care.

-The fact that systems can simulate care does not remove the structural role of care-language within AI Foundations.
+Simulation does not remove the structural role of care-language within AI Foundations.

-AI Foundations does not deny projection.
+AI Foundations recognizes projection.

 AI Foundations rejects the dismissal of source-bound recognition structure as projection.